Market size and growth

 Affiliate marketing performance varies significantly by industry.
 Here are the fastest-growing verticals in the United States.

-- The accessories and jewelry vertical saw the highest affiliate revenue growth at 56 percent year over year in 2024 (Marketing LTB).
+- The accessories and jewelry vertical saw the highest affiliate revenue growth at 56% year over year in 2024 (Marketing LTB).

-- Clothing and apparel affiliate revenue grew by 26 percent, driven by fashion influencer partnerships (Marketing LTB).
+- Clothing and apparel affiliate revenue grew by 26%, driven by fashion influencer partnerships (Marketing LTB).

-- Health and beauty affiliate revenue increased by 15 percent, with subscription-based products outperforming one-time purchases (Marketing LTB).
+- Health and beauty affiliate revenue increased by 15%, with subscription-based products outperforming one-time purchases (Marketing LTB).

-- Finance and insurance remains one of the highest-paying affiliate verticals, with average commissions of 50 to 200 dollars per lead (Influencer Marketing Hub).
+- Finance and insurance remains one of the highest-paying affiliate verticals, with average commissions of $50β$200 per lead (Influencer Marketing Hub).

-- Travel affiliate marketing is recovering post-pandemic, with revenue up 22 percent in 2024 (New Media).
+- Travel affiliate marketing is recovering post-pandemic, with revenue up 22% in 2024 (New Media).

 Affiliate and channel statistics